ekimb/rust-mdbg/README.md

 ## Contributors

 Development of `rust-mdbg` is led by [Barış Ekim](http://people.csail.mit.edu/ekim/), collaboratively in the labs of [Bonnie Berger](http://people.csail.mit.edu/bab/) at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT), and [Rayan Chikhi](http://rayan.chikhi.name) at the Department of Computational Biology at Institut Pasteur.

+## Citation

+A pre-print will be posted at a later date.

 ## Contact